• Skip to primary navigation

 • Babolat Pure Drive – This racquet has more power but less comfort and control than the Clash.
 It might be a better option if you are a beginner who needs more power, or an advanced player who needs better stability.

-• Wilson Blade – The Blade is a popular, flexible tennis racquet for more advanced players seeking better control while maintaing a high level of comfort.
+• Wilson Blade – The Blade is a popular, flexible tennis racquet for more advanced players seeking better control while maintaining a high level of comfort.

-• Head BOOM – A more powerful racquet than the Clash, the new BOOM has great comfort and spin for all skill levels.
+• Head Boom – A more powerful racquet than the Clash, the BOOM has great comfort and spin for all skill levels.

 Your email address will not be published.
 Required fields are marked *